home-assistant/developers.home-assistant/docs/api/rest.md

 }
 ```

-Returns a list of states that have changed while the service was being executed.
+By default, a call will returns a list of states that have changed while the service was being executed.

 ```json
 [